 Be miserable and mourn and weep.
 Your laughter must change to mourning and your joy to sorrow.James 4:9(HCSB)

 In a few consecutive verses, James fires a series of short, sharp instructions on how to live a victorious Christian life.
 A number of his commands are linked together with contrasting concepts, which unite to teach valuable lessons.
 Submit to God.
 Resist the devil.
-Draw near the Lord.
+Draw near to the Lord.
 Cleanse your hands.
 Purify your hearts.
-Lament, mourn and weep and let your laughter be turned into mourning and your joy to gloom.
-Humble yourselves in the presence of the Lord, and He will exalt you".
+"Lament and mourn and weep, and let your laughter be turned into mourning and your joy to gloom.
+Humble yourselves in the presence of the Lord, and He will exalt you."

 Lamenting over sin must not be confused with wallowing in the wretchedness of our sin in order to 'justify' ourselves in the eyes of God.
 Admitting to sin and grieving over our sin and the devastation it brings is the responsibility of all sinners.
 Weeping over sin is an important step in bringing a lost sinner into fellowship with Christ and the forgiveness of sin - through faith in Him.

 May we take to heart this series of instructions from James and apply each command in our life, as we seek to live a victorious life that honours the Lord.
 May we humbly submit to God and resist the devil.
 May we draw near to the Lord and enjoy sweet fellowship with our heavenly Father, by confessing our sin and walking in spirit and truth.